-To create a new Folder or Subfolder, select Create New then Folder or Shared Folder.
+To create a new Folder or Subfolder, select Create New then select either Folder or Shared Folder.
 You can select the parent folder or select My Vault to add the folder at the root level.
-To provision a Shared Folder to a Team, select the folder from the vault then select Edit.
-From the Users screen select the Team and then assign the team level permissions.
-To provision a Shared Folder to an individual user, select the folder from the vault then select Edit.
-From the Users screen type in the user's email address or select from the drop-down of previously shared users then assign the user permissions.
+To provision a Shared Folder to a Team, select the folder from within the vault and and click Edit.
+From the Users screen, select the Team and then assign the team level permissions.
+To provision a Shared Folder to an individual user, select the folder from within the vault and click Edit.
+From the Users screen, enter the user's email address or select them from the drop-down of previously shared users then assign the user permissions.

 A record can exist outside of a folder, inside a folder or inside a Shared Folder.
 A record can also be linked into multiple folders or Shared Folders.
 A linked record is also referred to as a Shortcut or a reference.
 In either case, modifying a linked record will change it everywhere that it is referenced.

-Drag & Drop the record from the left pane and select Create Shortcut when prompted
+Drag-and-Drop the record from list of records and select Create Shortcut when prompted

-Right-click a record from the left pane and select Create Shortcut...
+Right-click on a record from the list of records and select Create Shortcut...

 Manual creation in the Keeper Admin Console